microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 ```
 ### Create CollaborativeTextArea component

-`CollaborativeTextArea` is a React component which uses a `SharedStringHelper` object to control the text of a HTML `textarea` element.
+`CollaborativeTextArea` is a React component which uses a `SharedStringHelper` object to control the text of an HTML `textarea` element.
 Follow the below steps to create this component.

 1. Create a new file `CollaborativeTextArea.js` inside of the `\src` directory.
 1. Add the following import statements and declare the `CollaborativeTextArea` component: